AparokshaUI/adwaita-swift/Documentation/Reference/structs/ApplicationWindow.md

 **STRUCT**

-# `Window`
+# `ApplicationWindow`

-A structure representing a simple window type.
+A structure representing an application window type.

 Note that multiple instances of a window can be opened at the same time.